Michael-A-Heuer/LebedevSphericalIntegration/README.md

 ## Installation

-Just include the repository as a subdirectory in your CMake build or link to the `SphericalIntegration.h` file directly.
+Just include the repository as a subdirectory in your CMake build or link the `.h` files directly.